EOSIO/Documentation/TechnicalWhitePaper.md

 While bandwidth and computation can be delegated, storage of application state will require an application developer to hold tokens until that state is deleted.
 If state is never deleted then the tokens are effectively removed from circulation.

-Every user account requires a certain amount of storage; therefore, every account must maintain a minimum balance.
-As storage capacity of the network increases this minimum required balance will fall.

 ## Block Rewards

 A blockchain that adopts the EOS.IO software will award new tokens to a block producer every time a block is produced.
 In these circumstances, the number of tokens created is determined by the median of the desired pay published by all block producers.
 The EOS.IO software may be configured to enforce a cap on producer awards such that the total annual increase in token supply does not exceed 5%.

-## Community Benefit Applications
+## Worker Proposal System

-In addition to electing block producers, pursuant to a blockchain based on the EOS.IO software, users can elect 3 community benefit applications also known as smart contracts.
-These 3 applications will receive tokens of up to a configured percent of the token supply per annum minus the tokens that have been paid to block producers.
-These smart contracts will receive tokens proportional to the votes each application has received from token holders.
-The elected applications or smart contracts can be replaced by newly elected applications or smart contracts by token holders.
+In addition to electing block producers, pursuant to a blockchain based on the EOS.IO software, token holders can elect a number of Worker Proposals designed to benefit the community.
+The winning proposals will receive tokens of up to a configured percent of the token inflation minus those tokens that have been paid to block producers.
+These proposals will receive tokens proportional to the votes each application has received from token holders, up to the amount they request for performing their work.
+The elected proposals can be replaced by newly elected proposals by token holders.

+The system contracts that implement Worker Proposals may not be in place at initial launch in June 2018, but the funding mechanism will.
+It will begin to accumulate funds at the same time block producer awards start.
+Since the Worker Proposal System will be implemented in WASM it can be added at a later date without a fork.

 # Governance

-Governance is the process by which people reach consensus on subjective matters that cannot be captured entirely by software algorithms.
+Governance is the process by which people in a community:

+A. Reach consensus on subjective matters of collective action that cannot be captured entirely by software algorithms;
+B. Carry out the decisions they reach; and
+C. Alter the governance rules themselves via Constitutional amendments.

 An EOS.IO software-based blockchain implements a governance process that efficiently directs the existing influence of block producers.
 Absent a defined governance process, prior blockchains relied ad hoc, informal, and often controversial governance processes that result in unpredictable outcomes.

 A blockchain based on the EOS.IO software recognizes that power originates with the token holders who delegate that power to the block producers.
 The block producers are given limited and checked authority to freeze accounts, update defective applications, and propose hard forking changes to the underlying protocol.